-Bullying sucks, there’s no doubt about it.
-So, it helps to know that there are some things you can do to feel less overwhelmed and isolated when you’re being targeted by a bully.
+So, it helps to know that there are some things you can do to feel less overwhelmed and isolated when you’re being targeted by someone.
+Following these steps can help you shake off these negative feelings and feel better.

 1. Treat yourself